 Seamless integration with all apps

-Lifesize fits in the workflow of your existing tools to give you the best video user experience in the apps and meeting rooms you use every day.
+Lifesize fits in the workflow of your existing tools to give you the best video user experience in the apps and meeting rooms you use every day with CX analytics that keep your customers at the center of your business.
 Third-party conference room systems like Polycom and Cisco and scheduling and collaboration tools like Microsoft® Teams, Microsoft® Skype for Business, Microsoft® Outlook® and Google Calendar™ are seamlessly integrated with Lifesize.

 Securely connect and communicate with team members